-Incourage Community Foundation - Service Fee Schedule (as of 1/1/2024)
+Incourage Community Foundation - Service Fee Schedule (as of 1/1/2025)

 Incourage service fees are detailed in the schedule below.
-These fees collectively support about 40% of Incourage's operating budget.
-The remaining 60% is supported by funds established specifically by donors to support the operational needs and growth of the Foundation.
-These amounts support the Foundation's ability to serve as your philanthropic connection to our south Wood County area, connecting ideas and resources to creatively support the community you care about.
+These service fees support the Community Foundation's daily operating and program costs, and further its ability to serve as your philanthropic connection to our south Wood County area, connecting ideas and resources to creatively support the community you care about.
 Board and committee members serve without compensation.
-The following fees will apply until revised by the Foundation Board.
+The following fees will apply until revised by the Community Foundation Board.